 Because $\pi'$ can be equipped with an $\mathbf{Rh}_\pi$-structure, we also have a homotopy classification diagram:

-Univalence will imply that $\phi$ and $\psi$ are homotopy inverse of each other.
-Precisely, the characterization \ref{univfib} of a fibration being univalent imply that the two bottom arrow in the following two diagrams ($\phi \circ \psi$ and $id_\mathscr{U}$) belong to the same contractible space (hence they are homotopic):
+Univalence will imply that $\phi$ and $\psi$ are homotopy inverses of each other.
+Precisely, the characterization \ref{univfib} of a fibration being univalent implies that the two bottom arrows in the following two diagrams ($\phi \circ \psi$ and $id_\mathscr{U}$) belong to the same contractible space (in particular, they are homotopic):